earthboundkid/Watsuji-and-Aesthetics/D Bibliography.md

 * Blyth, R. H. _Haiku.
 Volume I: Eastern Culture_.
 Paperback edition.
 Tokyo: Hokuseido Press, 1981.

 * Borges, Jorge Luis.
 “Pierre Menard, Author of the _Quixote_.”
 Translated by James E. Irby.
-In Donald A. Yates and James E. Irby (eds.) _Labyrinths: Selected Stories and Other Writings by Jorge Luis Borges_, 36--44.
+In _Labyrinths: Selected Stories and Other Writings by Jorge Luis Borges_, edited by Donald A. Yates and James E. Irby, 36--44.
 New York: New Directions, 1964.

 * Bownas, Geoffrey, trans. _Climate and Culture: A Philosophical Study_.
 New York: Greenwood Press, 1988.

 * Baumgarten, Alexander Gottlieb. *Aesthetica*. `http://www.archive.org/details/aestheticascrip00baumgoog`.

 * Bullough, Edward. “ ‘Psychical Distance’ as a Factor in Art and an Æsthetic Principle.”
-In Edward Bullough, _Æsthetics: Lectures and Essays_, 91--130.
+In _Æsthetics: Lectures and Essays_, by Edward Bullough, 91--130.
 London: Bowes & Bowes, 1957.

 * Chakrabarti, Arindam.
 “I Touch What I Saw.” _Philosophy and Phenomenological Research_ 52:1 (Mar., 1992): 103--116.